RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #571

+Finished up the last of the logging and I'm not ready to merge all the work I've done for that logging.
+Time to work on somethings that will make a big difference for the stream.
+Like having a flag to train samples with suggestions.

 ## #569, #570

 Finished up the refactor and the logging for the NLP extension.
 Also took a bit